Wooden Baths and Sinks—Do they work?!

 I started with glass sinks and GlassArtistsGallery.com and then expanded my search to other mediums—metal, stone, ceramic, and wood.
 The result of this journey is Sinks Gallery—the finest collection of artisan and designer sinks found anywhere in the world.

-The most difficult part was finding a quality wood sink that would withstand the rigors of daily use while maintaining the richness of the material—it was truly a challenge!
-I looked at everything I could find and just wasn’t convinced that wood was a lasting option for sinks.
-Then I discovered the William Garvey Company in the UK, and I can now definitively answer the question posed in the title of this article—do they work?
-Yes they do!
+The most difficult part was finding a quality wood sink that withstands the rigors of daily use while maintaining the richness of the material—it was truly a challenge!
+We have scoured the world to come up with our collection and can definitively answer the question posed in the title of this article—do they work?
+Yes, they do!

-Since finding William Garvey, I’ve also found a few more wood artisans who create beautiful, long lasting wood sinks.
-In fact, Sinks Gallery now includes our own teak sink collection, which is part of our SoLuna line of rustic and ethnic stone, wood, and copper products that include sinks, bathtubs, and lighting.
+Besides selling several wood artisans wood sinks, Sinks Gallery now includes our own teak sink collection, which is part of our SoLuna line of rustic and ethnic stone, wood, and copper products that include sinks, bathtubs, and lighting.

-William Garvey, Ltd. made their first sink in 1978, for a local client who wanted to transform the chore of washing up into a pleasure.
-In the early days their sinks and baths were made from natural teak wood with no additional finishing.
+Teak wood sinks have been popular in the UK for over 40 years.
+In the early days, their sinks and baths were made from natural teak wood with no additional finishing.
 Teak is chosen because of its natural waterproofing properties—it has been used for hundreds of years in the marine industry for this reason—teak also has natural antiseptic properties, which is a bonus for use in baths and sinks.
 That first sink is still in use to this day, and the owners love it so much that they took it with them when they moved.

-To address this issue, an organic teak oil finish was incorporated in the early 1990’s, which successfully reduced the darkening of the teak and made the appearance of the wood baths and sinks distinctly more beautiful.
-Teak needs regular maintenance by cleaning and re-oiling up to four times a year.
-In our increasingly busy world this is not always possible or desirable.
+To address this issue, several organic teak oil finishes have been developed which successfully reduced the darkening of the teak and make the appearance of the wood baths and sinks distinctly more beautiful.
+To keep your teak wood sink properly maintained, simply clean and re-oil once or twice a year (depending on usage).

 SoLuna rustic teak wood sinks are made at the source in Indonesia.
 The wood that is used to craft these sinks is reclaimed from the teak lumber industry.
 While certain parts of the tree aren’t suitable for dimensional lumber, they are wonderful for our purposes.
 The rounded forms and unusual shapes and grains make this wood perfect for sinks, and for an amazing array of other products.
 It’s a beautiful way to make use of this by-product of the timber industry.